xopxop/homegit/roger-skyline-1/README.md

 Also, unable to log in as root
 $ ssh root@10.12.1.109 -p 55555
 ```
-***You have to set the rules of your firewall on your server only with the services used outside the VM.***
+**05: You have to set the rules of your firewall on your server only with the services used outside the VM.**

 *Installing UFW (Uncomplicated Firewall)*